 Written Examination Oral Examination

-Specialized subject
+Specialized Subject

-10:00 am to 10:45 am (45 minutes) Held after the written examination
+$10:00 \sim 11:30 (90 \text{ minutes})$ Held after the written examination

-Note; More information about the oral examination will be provided on the day of the written examination.
+Note: More information about the oral examination will be provided on the day of the written examination.

-5. Examination details and allocation of points
+5. Examination Details and Allocation of Points

-Written Examination (Specialized subject) (100 points) Oral Examination (100 points) Basic question about social science concerning disaster prevention and reduction or basic question about natural science (select 1 question, written) Questions will be set from 'Guidebook of Societal Safety Sciences' (published by MINERVA SHOBO).
-You will be asked about the following points:(1) Basic knowledge on the specialist subject(2) Research topic and methods after enrollment(3) Details of previous research
+Written Examination (Specialized Subject) (100 Points) Oral Examination (100 Points) Basic question about social science concerning disaster prevention and reduction or basic question about natural science (select 1 question, written) Questions will be set from 'Guidebook of Societal Safety Sciences' (published by MINERVA SHOBO).
+Queastion about basic knowledge of the desired seminor theme.
+You will be asked about the following points: (1) Basic knowledge on the specialist subject (2) Research topic and methods after enrollment (3) Details of previous research